okonet/vegandollhouse.com/content/blog/happy-birthday-millennium.md

-+++
-author = "Robin Means"
-title = "Happy Birthday Millennium!" section = "blog" date = "2014-09-28 17:14:07 +0000"
-thumbnail = "/images/millennium16.jpg"
+---
+author: Robin Means
+date: 2014-09-28 17:14:07 +0000
-thumbnailAlt = "watermelon radish appetizer" description = "Millennium turned 20 tonight, and I was there to celebrate." tags = []
+description: Millennium turned 20 tonight, and I was there to celebrate.
-+++
+section: blog
+tags: []
+thumbnail: /images/millennium16.jpg
+thumbnailAlt: watermelon radish appetizer
+title: Happy Birthday Millennium!
+---

 Millennium is by far the best vegan restaurant in northern California, so needless to say, I dine there us much as possible.
 I've been to quite a few events that they have including the southern comfort annual dinner and the winemaker's events.
 [Tonight's event](http://www.millenniumrestaurant.com/events/event/1113/) was nothing like those, but I ended up being pleasantly surprised.